earthsaharat/PythonTimeTester/README.md

    print(TimeTester.run(100000,x))
    ```

-this number (100000) is how many running of your code that you want to test.
-The library will average all of intervals and return in milliseconds
+The number *100000* is how many running of your code that you want to test.

+The library will sum all of intervals for each running and return the average in milliseconds

 *Saharat Saengsawang*